-(m) Cash and cash equivalents
+(I) Cash and cash equivalents

 Cash and cash equivalents consist of cash deposits in banks, certificates of deposit and short-term investments with remaining maturities of three months or less at time of acquisition.
-The Company does not hold any asset backed commercial paper.

-(n) Restricted cash
+(m) Restricted cash

 Restricted cash includes reclamation bonds held by the Nevada Bureau of Land Management, Newmont Mining Corporation and a major bank in the United States.
 The cash will be returned to the Company upon successful completion of reclamation at the Company's properties in Nevada.
-The Company is not expecting to receive this cash within the next twelve months.

-(o) Asset retirement obligations
+(n) Asset retirement obligations